rodrigorc/papercraft/README.md

 ### View/Tabs

 Hides/shows the tabs in the 2D view.
 It may be easier to see the geometry, particularly with small pieces.
-It will not affect the PDF output
+It will not affect the printable document.

 ### View/X-ray selection